FDIC vs. SIPC: which insurance provides the best coverage for you?

 3. Stepping in if a bank fails

-In the event of a bank failure, the FDIC adds up all depositor accounts held by the same party at the federally insured bank and pays out a limit of up to $250,000.
+In the event of a bank failure, the FDIC adds up all depositor accounts held by the same party at the federally insured bank or financial institution and pays out a limit of up to $250,000.
 To prevent that from happening, they have strict guidelines in place for member banks that include maintaining a specific reserve and adhering to banking and finance laws.

 What financial bodies does FDIC insurance cover?

-Most banks are federal insured, meaning they are covered under the FDIC.
+Most banks are federally insured, meaning they are covered under the FDIC.
 The types of accounts that are covered include negotiable orders of withdrawal (NOW) accounts, money market deposit accounts, checking and savings accounts, and certificates of deposit (CD).
 FDIC covers the principal and interest on all these up to $250,000.

 Ramp uses only FDIC-insured providers.
 To learn more about this, or if you have questions about a pre-paid credit card for business to offset any overages on FDIC limits, contact us today.
-Our team members are standing by to help you make the right financial choices in this area
+Our team members are standing by to help you make the right financial choices in this area.